 - Gnats may be entering the building from the outside if no planters or atrium areas are serving as breeding sources.
 Check the plants, soil and organic matter outside near entry points like doors and windows.

 - Look for adult Fungus gnats flying around the plants outside as well.

 - If landscaped areas are not allowed to dry enough between watering periods, fungi can grow.

 - Even without over watering, landscaped areas may retain moisture long enough to permit the fungus to grow, causing conditions for breeding fungus gnats.

 - Raking the soil or mulch will killing the existing fungi, as it is exposed to air and light.

-Also look for water leaks or moisture problems inside such as water stains, swelled wall coverings, peeling paint, ect.
-If fungus is growing there, these gnats could be breeding there.
+- Also look for water leaks or moisture problems inside such as water stains, swelled wall coverings, peeling paint, etc. If fungus is growing there, these gnats could be breeding there.

 Although it is rare, fungus gnats will breed in such conditions.

-source has been found.
-In most cases, several breeding sources
+- Don't stop looking when one breeding the source has been found.
+In most cases, several breeding sources will be present.

 Fungus Gnat Control